Community Care Assessment

 You or someone on your behalf can contact us to discuss your support needs and arrange an assessment, if required.
 You may be referred by a doctor or social care professional.

-Unpaid carers can request their own needs assessment.
-This is an opportunity for carers to discuss their situation and the support which would help them to continue in their caring role.
+If you are an unpaid carer you can request an assessment to discuss your situation and the support that would help you to continue in your caring role.

-Following your assessment a care plan will be agreed with you.
-It will set out the support that you need including:
+A care plan will be agreed after your assessment.
+It sets out the support that you need:

 - What help you will get and who will provide it

 - When and how often you will get help